-All good things must come to an end – including trusts which unlike a company structure, do not have perpetuity.
-Below, we explain two ways to close a family trust and the issues you should consider during the process.
+All good things must come to an end – including trusts.
+Unlike a company business structure, trusts are not able to last forever.
+Therefore, when it comes time to wild up your trust, it is crucial that you do so through the correct process.
+This article explains two ways to close a family trust.
+It also explores the issues that you should consider during the process.

 Closing a Family Trust

 Most trusts have a designated end date called their “vesting date”.
-In fact, the ‘rule against perpetuities’ that still exists in most Australian states and territories requires trusts to have such a date so that property cannot be legally tied up indefinitely.
+In fact, the ‘rule against perpetuities’ that still exists in most Australian states and territories requires trusts to have a vesting date.
+This is so that property cannot be legally tied up indefinitely.

 Closing a family trust usually occurs in two main ways:

-Once the trustee has done so, they must then determine how to apportion the trust assets among the beneficiaries.
+Once the trustee has made this decision, they must then determine how to distribute the trust assets among the beneficiaries.
 The trust deed will guide them in this task.
 The trustee can distribute an asset in a variety of ways.
-For example, they could decide to sell the assets of the trust and divide the money between beneficiaries.
-Alternatively, they could choose to transfer them wholesale to the beneficiaries.

-Once the trustee has decided how to distribute trust assets, they must discharge all existing trust liabilities, including all taxation obligations.
+Once the trustee has decided how to distribute trust assets, they must discharge all existing trust liabilities.
+This includes any tax obligations.

 Throughout the entire process, the trustee must ensure that the trust accounts remain correct and complete.
-They must have the accounts independently audited.
+To do so, they must have the accounts independently audited.
 Even though the law expects the highest standards of integrity from trustees, an audit is beneficial for reasons other than verifying the trustee’s honesty.

-On the vesting day, the trustee distributes the trust’s assets minus the liabilities, to the beneficiaries via a resolution.
+On the vesting day, the trustee distributes the trust’s assets (minus the liabilities) to the beneficiaries via a resolution.
 Once this is done and formally recorded, the trustee resolves the trust to be at an end.
-The trustee must record this.
+The trustee must also record this.

 The beneficiaries must first formally agree to dissolve the trust.
 They must record their agreement.
-The beneficiaries then release the trustee by executing a formal discharge.
+The beneficiaries then release the trustee of their duties by executing a formal discharge.
 The trustee then distributes the trust property.
 Finally, the trustee records the dissolved trust.